MikevanBreePXL/FlexibleCSVE/README.md

 - The program automatically fills missing areas with ""
 - Entries aren't saved until you click on "Change row"
 - The currently edited values aren't auto-saved anywhere
+- There's an Example .csv file to be found in the repository

 ## Installation